DariusGarcia/Tweeter/README.md

 <img src='https://i.imgur.com/qJyfqca.gif' title='Part 2 Video Walkthrough' width='' alt='Video Walkthrough' />

-## Notes

-I had trouble trying to implement a character counter in the compose activity which shows how many characters you have left to compose a tweet.
-I was able to solve this by using the "OnTextChanged" method to set the character counter and match the length of my tweets.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing